sporeprotocol/spore-sdk/docs/core/utilities.md

 ### waitForTransaction

 Wait for a transaction to be committed on-chain.
-Will throw an error if the transaction is not committed within some times.
+Will throw an error if the transaction is not committed within approximately 2 minutes.

 ```typescript
 declare function waitForTransaction(hash: Hash, rpc: RPC): Promise<TransactionWithStatus>;